Worcester Cathedral: Burials and memorials

 The Cathedral contains the tomb of King John in its chancel.
 Before his death in Newark in 1216, John had requested to be buried at Worcester.
-He is buried between the shrines of St Wulstan and St Oswald (now destroyed).
+He is buried between the shrines of St Wulfstan and St Oswald (now destroyed).

 The cathedral has a memorial, Prince Arthur's Chantry, to the young prince Arthur Tudor, who is buried here.
 Arthur's younger brother and next in line for the throne was Henry VIII.
 Worcester Cathedral suffered badly from iconoclasm but was spared total destruction by Henry VIII during the English Reformation because of his brother's chantry in the cathedral.

 An epitaph in Latin to Henry Bright, headmaster of the King's School, Worcester, can be found near the north porch.
 Other notable burials include: